OutSystems/docs-support/src/enterprise/maintenance/moving-os-infra-newactiv.md

 This scenario still applies if you have more environments than the ones depicted, provided the requirements of the scenario are met:

-* All environments for which you wish to change the activation code are controlled by the LifeTime of your infrastructure.
+* All environments for which you wish to change the Activation Code are controlled by the LifeTime of your infrastructure.
-* You change the activation code of all environments controlled by the LifeTime of your infrastructure.
+* You change the Activation Code of all environments controlled by the LifeTime of your infrastructure.
-* You change the activation code of the LifeTime of your infrastructure.
+* You change the Activation Code of the LifeTime of your infrastructure.

 **Important** - Do not proceed if:

-* there are other environments where you wish to change the activation code, and those are not controlled by the same LifeTime.
+* there are other environments where you wish to change the Activation Code, and those are not controlled by the same LifeTime.
-* you do not wish to change the activation code of one or more environments controlled by this LifeTime.
+* you do not wish to change the Activation Code of one or more environments controlled by this LifeTime.
-* you do not wish to change the activation code of the LifeTime environment.
+* you do not wish to change the Activation Code of the LifeTime environment.

 ### Migration procedure